 JFrog has recently disclosed a remote code execution vulnerability on H2 Database consoles.
 This is based on a Java Naming and Directory Interface(JNDI) vulnerability, and its root cause is similar to the recent Log4Shell vulnerability in Apache Log4j.
-H2 is an open-source RDBMS written in Java that offers a lightweight in-memory solution, making it a popular data storage solution for Web and IoT platforms.
+H2 is an open-source RDBMS in Java that offers a lightweight in-memory solution, making it a popular data storage solution for Web and IoT platforms.
 The com.h2database:h2 package is among the top 50 most popular Maven packages, with almost 7000 artifact dependencies.
+Vulnerability Management Software is the solution to this problem.

-The detected vulnerability is being tracked by CVE-2021-42392 is based on an Unauthenticated Remote Code Execution(RCE) vulnerability.
-This is caused by org.h2.util.JdbcUtils.getConnection method present in H2 Database which takes the class name of the driver and URL of the Database, these parameters are not filtered.
+The detected vulnerability is being tracked by CVE-2021-42392 and is based on an Unauthenticated Remote Code Execution(RCE) vulnerability.
+This is caused by org.h2.util.JdbcUtils.getConnection method present in the H2 Database, which takes the driver’s class name and URL of the Database; these parameters are not filtered.
 Moreover, the lookup of URLs is done before the username and password can be validated.
-The RCE vulnerability is triggered when a malicious user passes a JNDI driver name and a URL link to a remote LDAP/RMI server.
-Such methods are used extensively in the H2 Database, opening up many attack vectors.
+The RCE vulnerability is triggering when a malicious user passes a JNDI driver name and a URL link to a remote LDAP/RMI server.
+Such methods are of use extensively in the H2 Database, opening up many attack vectors.
 Most notable among them is using the H2 Console leading to the Unauthenticated RCE.
+To prevent such attacks from happening, you can deploy patches automatically with a sound patch management tool.

 Root Cause Analysis